 To us it means a camp that is as enjoyable as it can be whilst helping you develop as much as possible as a triathlete.
 It also means delivering a great experience from start to finish whilst recognising the need to focus on true value.

 ETE stands for “Elite Training Experience”.
-That doesn’t mean we’re simply about Elite Athletes – we want athletes of all levels and abilities to benefit from our camps.
+That doesn’t mean we’re just for Elite Athletes.
+In fact it’s the reverse: we want athletes of all levels and abilities to benefit from our camps.
 Beginner or Contender, our camps deliver:

-We’re still a young company, this is just our 2nd year, but we’ve got big plans.
-2017 sees more camps, more variety and more locations.
+We’re still a young company, this is just our 2nd year.
+But 2017/18 sees growth of over 100% and that’s just the beginning.

 “We had a great time and learnt so much from Perry.
 The whole team out in Cyprus were great and made it a brilliant training camp.” – Gary, UK